 Recently, someone to whom I look for wise advice surprised me.
 He told me that he sees me almost like a child!
 I couldn’t understand this, because I feel more than grown up!
 I have raised my children on my own, handled my own finances, bought a house, a car, found a job and generally have made lots and lots of “grown up” decisions over the years.

 He was, however, referring to another type of growing up.
 He was talking about growing into my whole self, not looking to others for validation and growing into what he calls my own power as a woman.
 This gave me pause, because I never see myself as challenged in this way, and it made me think of the profound quote from an essay by Marianne Williamson that I had previously made certain to impress upon my children:

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.

 I am not supposed to be afraid of myself!

-You don’t drink, you don’t smoke, and you don’t have any fun! he joked.
+“You don’t drink, you don’t smoke, and you don’t have any fun!” he joked.

 A joke to him, but real to me.
 I have lived a quiet life for some time now.
 Most likely, I have not realized my potential power.
 Unfaced fears can act as a fortress.
 And apparently I have launched my children but not myself1

 Within a few days, I was back in the yoga studio.
 We were in Utkatasana, or Chair Pose.
-Standing with legs and feet squeezed tightly together, I dipped my hips low with knees bent, heart lifted and arms sparked upwards alongside my ears.
+Standing with legs and feet squeezed tightly together, I dipped my hips low with my knees bent, heart lifted and arms sparked upwards alongside my ears.
 This is a pose that we do several times in every practice.
 It is nothing new.

-This is a familiar pose, the instructor said.
-But today I want it to be brand new to you.
-I want you to experience it like a child.
+“This is a familiar pose,” the instructor said.
+“But today I want it to be brand new to you.
+I want you to experience it like a child.”

 I sat in my imaginary chair like a child.
 It was a difficult pose, but this grown up yogi found comfort in her seat, even so.